Sign in at https://assets.adobe.com/files.

 Also, Creative Cloud sharing features let you share files with anyone by letting them view files in a browser.
 Viewers can turn layers on and off, see relevant metadata, comment, and even download files for editing.

-You can manage file sharing settings on your Creative Cloud Files page.
+You can manage file-sharing settings on your Creative Cloud Files page.

 If you purchase your membership directly from the Adobe website, it begins when the Adobe Store fulfills the order.

-If you purchase a team membership through a reseller, your membership term begins when you add seats to your account.
+If you purchase a team membership through a reseller, your membership begins when you add seats to your account.

 You continue to have access to Creative Cloud member free benefits.
 And, if you saved your work to your computer, you continue to have access to those files on your own device.
-You no longer have access to the Creative Cloud desktop applications or most of the services that are components of a Creative Cloud membership.
+You no longer have access to the Creative Cloud apps or most of the services that are components of a Creative Cloud membership.